Stamp Duty Rates

-Stamp duty is a tax paid to Her Majesty's Revenue and Customs (HMRC) on the transfer of ownership of property and shares in the UK and the current stamp duty rates are shown below.
+Stamp Duty is a tax paid to Her Majesty's Revenue and Customs (HMRC) on the transfer of ownership of property and shares in the UK.
+Below are tables showing the current stamp duty rates applicable.

-For houses the tax is called Stamp Duty Land Tax (SDLT) the transfer of shares are subject to Stamp Duty or to Stamp Duty Reserve Tax (SDRT) depending on the type of transaction that's taken place.
+The transfer of shares is subject to Stamp Duty or Stamp Duty Reserve Tax (SDRT) depending on the type of transaction that's taken place.

 Stamp Duty Land Tax Rates - Residential